veit/python-basics-tutorial/docs/explore.rst

 Exploring Python
 ================

-Whether you use IDLE or the interactive shell, there are some useful functions to explore Python.
+Whether you use :ref:`idle` or the :ref:`interactive_shell`, there are some useful functions to explore Python.

 .. _help: